Room Integrity Testing

 7. Safety & Liability

-Lichfield is not liable for pre-existing defects or damages due to weak structures.
-Our team will arrive with the necessary safety gear; the Client is responsible for providing a safe site.
+- Lichfield is not liable for pre-existing defects or damages due to weak

 9. Schedule & Delays